 Several months ago I reached a professional plateau in my current role, and I need a new challenge to continue to grow professionally and maintain my interest.

 I have worked with my manager and his boss to find something within the company, and I’ve expressed my situation to them numerous times.

 Unfortunately, there just isn’t anything within the company right now that will both meet my professional needs and align with the company’s needs.
 So, I have officially decided to begin my job search.

 Why I’ve decided to move on.
-In January, I wrote 10 signs it’s time for a new job.
-When I looked at these questions again and answered them truthfully, I didn’t like the answer I gave to some of them.
+When I looked at these questions again and answered them truthfully, I didn’t like the answer I gave to some of them:

-- I do not feel like I am continually growing and improving professionally.
+- I do not feel like I’m continually growing and improving professionally.